freeCodeCamp/open-data/README.md

 * **gitter-analytics**
 * **medium-fCC-data**

-We hope you enjoy it and that you will become interested in contribute with your analyses!
+We hope you can find these data helpful for you in your research and data science projects.